aaronreay/rhcsa-ex200/5. Create and configure file systems/README.md

 echo -e 'rhcsa-node-2:/data/nfshare /data nfs defaults 0 0' >> /etc/fstab # we do not do fsck checking or dump on nfs share

 ```

+# 3. Configure autofs
+`AutoFS` provides automounting of network shares when they are accessed
+* `/etc/auto.master` - main template file which can point to one or more other templates